 - 9 drops Lime

 Like you’re baking something delicious.
 Your house will smell like home.

 - 10 drops Ginger

 - 5 drops Clove

 Labeling Your DIY Air Freshener

 It’s always a good idea to label what you’ve made so that everyone knows what’s in the bottle.
 A pretty “Citrus Spray” labeled bottle in the guest bath is much more likely to be used than an unlabeled mystery bottle.

-Instead of printed labels, you can also use a piece of Washi tape and just write the label with a permanent marker.
+For my labels, I made some on Photoshop and printed them out on Avery Kraft labels.
+As an alternative to printed labels, you can also use a piece of Washi tape and just write the label with a permanent marker.
 I have to say, though, I’m really loving my square Kraft labels.
 Add a little twine and a homemade gift tag, and these will make very cute homemade gifts.

 Living more naturally happens over time in small steps, and making your own non-toxic room spray is a really cool move to make, so nice job!
 After you try it out, I’d love to find out what your favorite room spray blend is.
 Let me know in the comments.